Gorgeous Paper Crafts: 18 Card Making Ideas, Scrapbook Layouts, and DIY Paper Flowers

 -Cover: 24" x 36".
 This is a heavier grade paper that ranges from 60 lb to over 100 lb.
 It is used most often for postcards, business cards, etc.

-With this knowledge on hand, explore the different types of paper below, almost all of which fall into these four categories.
+With this knowledge on hand, explore the list of different types of paper below, almost all of which fall into these four categories.

 TIP!
 Click on any of the image links below to get to the project tutorial!